stackotter/swift-cross-ui/README.md

 If you use `DefaultBackend`, like the examples do, you can override the default when compiling your app by setting the `SCUI_DEFAULT_BACKEND` environment variable to the name of your desired backend.
 This can be quite useful when you e.g. want to test the Gtk version of your app while using a Mac.

 - `DefaultBackend`: Adapts to your target operating system.
-On macOS it uses `AppKitBackend`, on Windows it uses `WinUIBackend`, and on Linux it uses `GtkBackend`.
+On macOS it uses `AppKitBackend`, on Windows it uses `WinUIBackend`, on Linux it uses `GtkBackend`, and on iOS and tvOS it uses `UIKitBackend`.
 - `GtkBackend`: Works on Linux, macOS, and Windows.
 Requires gtk 4 to be installed.
 Supports all SwiftCrossUI features.
 - `AppKitBackend`: The native macOS backend.
 Supports all SwiftCrossUI features.
 - `WinUIBackend`: The native Windows backend.
+Supports most SwiftCrossUI features.
+- `UIKitBackend`: The native iOS & tvOS backend.
 Supports most SwiftCrossUI features.
 - `QtBackend`: ***Experimental***, requires `qt5` to be installed, and currently supports a very limited subset of SwiftCrossUI features.
 - `CursesBackend`: ***Experimental***, requires `curses` to be installed, and supports a *very very* limited subset of SwiftCrossUI features.